← Back to home

 Before I Forget — February 2026

 Most people don't sit down to write their life story.
 It's too big.
-Where do you start?
-What do you include?
+Where to start.
+What to include.
 The blank page wins before you've typed a word.

 That's why Before I Forget works differently.
 You don't write your life story.
-You share one memory.
+You tell one story.
 Then another.
 Then another.
-And over time, without really trying, the pieces start to connect.
+Over time — without really trying — the pieces start to connect.

 Start anywhere

 Pick a topic, or don't.
-The AI will ask you questions, and your answers become the story.
+The interviewer will ask you questions, and your answers become the story.
 You can type, speak, or upload an old letter.
-It doesn't matter how the memory arrives — just that it does.
+It doesn't matter how the material arrives.
+Just that it does.

-Every conversation you have produces a polished story.
-It has a title, a beginning, a middle, and an end.
-You can download it, print it, share it.
-It's complete.
+Every conversation produces a polished story with a title, an opening, and an ending.
+You can download it, print it, or share it.
+It stands on its own.

-After a few stories, you'll start to notice threads.
+After four or five stories, something starts to happen.
 The same people keep showing up.
 The same places.
-A theme you didn't plan starts to take shape — resilience, family, reinvention, home.
+A theme you didn't plan begins to take shape.
+Resilience.
+Family.
+Reinvention.
+Home.

-Before I Forget tags your stories with topics automatically, so you can see these connections forming.
-Stories about your grandmother's kitchen, your first day at school, and Christmas at the beach house might all share the tag "childhood" — and together, they paint a fuller picture than any one of them could alone.
+Before I Forget notices this for you.
+Stories about your grandmother's kitchen, your first day at school, and Christmas at the beach house get tagged as childhood — and read in sequence, they paint a fuller picture than any one of them could alone.
+A handful of career stories becomes a chapter.
+A cluster of travel stories becomes another.
+Each chapter is a group of stories that belong together.
+The full body of your chapters is your compilation.

-You don't have to plan this.
-It happens naturally as your collection grows.
+You don't have to plan any of this.
+It happens as the work accumulates.

 This is where it gets practical.
 Your daughter asks you to say a few words at her wedding.
 A school invites you to talk to students.
 A grandchild wants to know what life was like before the internet.

 You already have the raw material.
 Pick a story — or a few — and use the Create a version feature to adapt it.
 Set the audience, the length, the tone.
-A 3-minute speech for a school assembly draws from the same memories as a detailed memoir chapter, just shaped differently.
+A three-minute speech for a school assembly draws from the same story as a detailed chapter in your compilation, just shaped differently.

 There's no finish line

 A life story isn't a project with a deadline.
-It's something you add to when the mood strikes, when a memory surfaces, when someone asks a question you want to answer properly.
+It's something you add to when the mood strikes, when a story surfaces, when someone asks a question you want to answer properly.

-Some of our users share a story a week.
+Some people tell a story a week.
 Others come back once a month.
 There's no schedule, no pressure, no word count to hit.